wearvr/pico-vr-unity-sdk-instructions/docs/upgrading-pico-goblin-operating-system-firmware.md

 To upgrade a Pico Goblin device's operating system and firmware, you will need:

-* A Pico Goblin device that is fully charged
+* A Pico Goblin device that is *fully charged*
-* A Micro-SD card 1GB or larger formatted as FAT32
+* A Micro-SD card 1GB or larger, formatted as FAT32
-* A separate device to download the file and place it on the Micro-SD card
+* A computer to download the file and place it on the Micro-SD card
 * A WEARVR developer account

 ## Checking the current Pico OS version